avillela/how-green-is-my-otel-collector/README.md

 ### 5- Build and publish images to image registry (Optional)

 If you would like to build container images of the example Python code yourself and deploy it to your own container registry, you are more than welcome to do so.
+Otherwise, feel free to skip this step and pull the images from my registry. 😁

 The script in this section publishes the container images to the [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).